PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Missing_Values/READ.md

 1. Due to some reason they were not able to collect the data.
 2. The customers with missing values income is 0.
 Let's consider 2 cases :

-   Case 1 : Now in this case suppose if you directly delete these 5 missing values data, in that case you calculate the Average of 95 customer's income.</br>
+   Case 1 : Now in this case suppose if you directly delete these 5 missing values data, in that case you calculate the Average of 95 customer's income.

    Case 2 : Now a consider a case where you replace the missing values with 0 and then calculate the Average of 100 customers.

 Now if you compare the Average values of Case 1 to Average value of Case 2, Average value of Case 2 is much more smaller than the Case 1 so if you present your analysis infront of stakeholders, it will be quite mis-guiding.
 So in order to avoid such mistakes, it's important to handle missing values.